Death of James Dean: Inquest and aftermath

-The official sheriff-coroner called for an inquest, held at the council chambers in San Luis Obispo on October 11, 1955, where Turnupseed told the jury that he did not see the low-profile Spyder until after he was turning left onto Route 41.
-After other testimony by the CHP and witnesses, the coroner's jury came back with a verdict of "accidental death with no criminal intent", finding Turnupseed not guilty of any contributory wrongdoing in the death of Dean.
+The official sheriff-coroner called for an inquest, held at the council chambers in San Luis Obispo on October 11, 1955.
+Turnupseed told the jury that he did not see the low-profile Spyder until after he was turning left onto SR 41.
+After other testimony by the CHP and witnesses, the coroner's jury returned a verdict of accidental death with no criminal intent, finding Turnupseed not guilty of any contributory wrongdoing in the death of Dean.

-Although not charged with any offense, Turnupseed had nevertheless been dealt a devastating blow that would haunt him for the rest of his life.
-He granted just one interview to the Tulare Advance-Register newspaper immediately following the crash, but after that he refused to speak publicly about it.
-Turnupseed went on to own and operate a very successful family electrical contracting business in Tulare.
+Though not charged with any offense, Turnupseed had nevertheless been dealt a devastating blow that would haunt him for the rest of his life.
+He granted just one interview, to the Tulare Advance-Register newspaper immediately following the crash, but after that, he refused to speak publicly about the accident.
+Turnupseed later owned and operated a very successful family electrical contracting business in Tulare.
 He died at the age of 63 from lung cancer in 1995.

-Wütherich, after having several complicated surgeries on his hip and femur, went back to West Germany in 1957 with psychological and legal problems.
+Wütherich, after enduring several complicated surgeries on his hip and femur, returned to West Germany in 1957 with psychological and legal problems.
 He worked for Porsche's testing department and international rally and racing teams during the 1960s.
-He died in July 1981, in Kupferzell, West Germany, in another auto collision when he lost control of his car and crashed into a residence.
-Like Dean, Wütherich had to be extricated from the wreck and died at the scene.
-He was 53 years old.
+He died in July 1981 at the age of 53 in Kupferzell, West Germany, when he lost control of his car and crashed into a residence.
+As with Dean, Wütherich was extricated from the wreck and died at the scene.

-While filming Giant, Dean also filmed a short public service announcement with actor Gig Young for the National Safety Council.
-It featured Dean dressed as Jett Rink talking about how driving fast on the highway can be more dangerous than racing on the track.
-At the end of the segment, instead of saying the catchphrase "The life you save may be your own", Dean ad-libbed the line "The life you might save might be mine".
+While filming Giant, Dean filmed a short public-service announcement with actor Gig Young for the National Safety Council.
+It featured Dean dressed as Jett Rink talking about how excessive speed on the highway may be more dangerous than racing on the track.
+At the end of the segment, instead of reading the scripted phrase "The life you save may be your own," Dean ad-libbed the line as "The life you might save might be mine."